 29 September 2017

-This committee meets on a quarterly basis to discuss the provision of BFS educational events and any issues surrounding applications which have been referred to them.
+This committee meets to discuss the provision of BFS educational events and any issues surrounding applications which have been referred to them.

 Trainees and trainers should expect a response from the Training Subcommittee Chair within 2 weeks of the committee meeting date.